-A loss leader is when a store sells one product at a loss in order to bring customers into the store KNOWING they'll spend on other items where they can make a profit.
+A loss leader is when a company or store sells one product at a loss in order to bring customers into the store KNOWING they'll spend on other items where they can make a profit.
 For example, Office Depot will advertise reams of copy paper for \$1.99 per ream.
-But when the small business owner arrives to purchase it, he/she remembers to buy pens, calculators and oh yeah, a better fax machine.
+But when the small business owner arrives to purchase it, he/ she remembers to buy pens, calculators and oh yeah, a new laptop.